Assisting members with international accreditation

 The APF can provide support, as requested, to our members before, during and after the accreditation process.

-National human rights can be accredited as 'A status', 'B status' or 'C status'.
+National human rights can be accredited as 'A status' or 'B status'.

-Of the 22 APF member institutions, 15 have 'A status' accreditation and seven have 'B status' accreditation.
+Of the 25 APF member institutions, 16 have 'A status' accreditation and nine have 'B status' accreditation.

 The APF seeks to provide practical support to ensure that our members are able to achieve or maintain 'A status' accreditation.